nuxeo/nuxeo-studio-community-cookbook/modules/partners/genus/nev-viewer/README.md

 ## Description

-This contribution provides and easy way to user the NEV viewer as the default viewer for a configured list of mimetypes.
+This contribution provides and easy way to user the NEV viewer as the default document preview for a configured list of mimetypes.

 ## Usage

-After adding the `nev-document-viewer` element to the document view page, the Nuxeo Enhanced viewer will be shown instead of the OOTB Nuxeo Document Viewer for most document, audio, and video documents.
+After adding the `nev-document-viewer` element to the document view page, the Nuxeo Enhanced Viewer will be shown instead of the Out of the box (OOTB) Nuxeo Document Viewer for most document, audio, and video documents.

 The `nev-document-viewer` will fallback to the OOTB viewer if the blob's mimetype is not included in the list of specified mimetypes.
 This behavior can be modified to look at features of the document such as facets and document properties.

 ## Installation

 ### Studio Modeler

-No configuration is required for Studio Modeler.
+No configuration is required in Studio Modeler.

 ### Studio Designer